nathakits/spottie-figma-plugin/README.md

 ### Spotify
 This project uses Spotify API so you need to get a Spotify developer account.
-Create a new Spotify app and `Client ID` and `Secret Key` to generate the access token.
+Create a new Spotify app and get the `Client ID` and `Secret Key` to generate the access token.

 #### For main Figma code
 ```bash